jneitman/Pig-and-Hive-Queries/README.md

-# MSDS-Big-Data-High-Performance-Computing
+# MapReduce Examples
-Examples of my work involving: MapReduce (Python), Pig, Hive, and Java
+~mappers and reducers from simple aggregation (mapper1:2, reducer1:2) to a recommendation system (mapper3, reducer3).